Is It Time to Explore Healthcare VoIP Solutions?

 Many healthcare providers pay too much money for their phones because they have multiple locations and each location has a different phone system.

 VoIP Healthcare can make a big impact when it comes to lowering expenses because using VoIP and consolidating multiple separate phone systems across several locations can help reduce other telephone costs by 40 percent or more in some instances.

 Physicians with multiple locations often struggle with upkeep and maintenance of different phone systems at different offices.
 Not to mention the issue of transferring calls; should someone call for a doctor or staff member at one facility, and that person is located at another office, it can be frustrating to have to transfer the call between facilities.

 What’s even worse in this situation is sometimes you have to give the caller a different number to call or transfer the call outside the system, overloading facilities and causing constant patient complaints of not being able to get through.
 In the emergency medical field, this can be a huge disadvantage.

-With VoIP, you can replace multiple telephone systems used across separate office locations with a single phone solution, alleviating both the high costs and frustration associated with managing multiple systems.
+With healthcare VoIP, you can replace multiple telephone systems used across separate office locations with a single phone solution, alleviating both the high costs and frustration associated with managing multiple systems.

 This gives you a centralized, integrated business communications system with one telephone number to call.

-Last but not least, VoIP can also save you even more money by using your existing infrastructure and phones.
+Last but not least, VoIP healthcare can also save you even more money by using your existing infrastructure and phones.
 For example, some VoIP companies will let you use your existing SIP-standards-based IP phones, paging equipment, or analog lines.
 This can save tons of money, depending on your individual situation.